christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 categories: deep learning
 ---

-It is quite hard to understand the `torch.rnn` package since it begins the description with abstract classes.
+It is not straightforward to understand the `torch.rnn` package since it begins the description with abstract classes.

 Let's begin with simple examples and put things back into order to simplify comprehension for beginners.